colintbowers/KernelStat.jl/README.md

 A module for the [Julia](http://julialang.org/) language for [kernel-function based statistics](http://en.wikipedia.org/wiki/Kernel_%28statistics%29)

+## WARNING

+I made a major change to the way the module is structured today (2015-06-26) and have not gotten around to updating the docs yet.
+If you want to use this module in the mean-time you will need to examine the source yourself.
+I should get around to updating the docs in the next few weeks, although am considering holding off until Julia v0.4 arrives with its new documentation capabilities.

 ## Main features

 This module allows Julia users to specify and evaluate a range of different kernel functions.
 It also includes functionality for estimating bandwidths for use with various staistical procedures, including, but not limited to, estimation of optimal block lengths for dependent bootstraps.